jamiebrn/planeturem/docs/networking.md

 ### Receiving packets
 The `sendToUser(...)` function serialises the packet and sends the bytes over the Steam network.
 In order to receive the correct message, we must receive these bytes and deserialise them.

 In order to receive these bytes, the `SteamNetworkingMessages()->ReceiveMessageOnChannel(...)` function.
-This can be ran every frame until there are no more messages to be received.
+This can be run every frame until there are no more messages to be received.

 These bytes can then be deserialised into a `Packet` by using the `deserialise(const char* data, int size)` function.
 This can then be deserialised into the correct `IPacketData` derived struct depending on the packet's `PacketType` data.